 \section{Experimental Results and Discussion}

-To test the proposed soft-CILQR algorithm, first, numerical simulations were conducted to analyze its performance in the presence of bounded additive disturbances.
-Second, vision-based vehicle lane-keeping simulations were performed on TORCS to validate the performance of the proposed algorithm in self-driving scenarios.
-The vision-based experiments were more challenging than the numerical experiments because the vision-based experiments involved more uncertainties with respect to model inputs and were more similar to real-world scenarios.
-For performance comparison, the CILQR algorithm was also used in the aforementioned experiments under the same settings as those used for the proposed algorithm.
-All experiments were conducted on a desktop PC with a 3.6-GHz Intel i9-9900K CPU, an Nvidia RTX 2080 Ti graphics processing unit, and 64 GB RAM.
-The proposed soft-CILQR algorithm achieved an average runtime of 2.55 ms and is thus applicable in real-time autonomous driving scenarios.
+To test the proposed soft-CILQR algorithm, numerical simulations were first conducted to analyze its performance in the presence of bounded additive disturbances.
+Second, vision-based vehicle lane-keeping simulations were performed in TORCS to validate the performance of the proposed algorithm in self-driving scenarios.
+The vision-based experiments were more challenging than the numerical experiments because the vision-based experiments mirrored real-world scenarios and thus had greater uncertainty in the model inputs.
+The proposed algorithm was evaluated against the CILQR, CILQR-cc, soft-MPC, and MPC algorithms under the same conditions.
+All experiments were conducted on a desktop PC with a 3.6-GHz Intel i9-9900K CPU, an Nvidia RTX 2080 Ti GPU, and 64 GB of RAM.